Almarch/tamaR/README.md

     - Enable the use of the automatic care feature.

+- Play as admin (the game must be running):

+    - Click A+C buttons simultaneously to turn the sound on or off, or to set up the clock.

 - Aesthetics (the game must be stopped):

     - Change the background for a light, square png ;